 South Africa has a long tradition of Wildlife Conservation.
 Already at the end of the 19th century, South Africa’s most famous National Park, the Kruger National Park, was founded.
-Today there are over 20 National Parks and almost 400 private nature reserves that help protect South Africa’s unique flora and fauna.
-The biggest current environmental threats to South Africa’s wildlife are habitat destruction due to the ever increasing urban sprawl and farming as well as poaching.
+Today there are over 20 National Parks and almost 400 private nature and game reserves that help protect South Africa’s unique flora and fauna.
+The biggest current environmental threats to South Africa’s wildlife are habitat destruction due to the ever increasing urban sprawl, farming as well as poaching.

 Leave your footprint and volunteer for our wildlife conservation projects in South Africa.
 Learn all about wildlife management and conservation, assist with environmental education initiatives and contribute to the rehabilitation of endangered animal and plant species.
 While doing so you have the once in a lifetime opportunity to experience South Africa’s wildlife up close and personal.